newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Contesting a Traffic Ticket in New Jersey

-When a motorist chooses to plead NOT GUILTY, they are typically considered exercising their right to face a judge and contest their ticket.
+When motorists plead NOT GUILTY, they are typically considered exercising their right to face a judge and contest their ticket.

-Motorists may choose to appear in court on the due date indicated on your ticket to inform the judge of your plea and have a hearing (arraignment).
-It is then most likely a future date will be set for your trial.
+Motorists may appear in court on the due date indicated on their ticket to inform the judge of their plea and have a hearing (arraignment).
+A future date will likely be set for your trial.
 Some courts, however, do prefer that you send a notification of your intention to contest the ticket within 3 days of your court date.
 The court clerk will then either schedule a new date for your hearing or tell you to appear on the set date.
-Failure to appear on your court date, without proper notice will result in a Failure to Appear notice being issued against you.
-This could result in more fines and penalties and even a bench warrant being issued for your arrest.
+Failure to appear on your court date, without proper notice, will result in a Failure to Appear notice being issued against you.
+This could result in more fines and penalties, and even a bench warrant being issued for your arrest.

 You will have to prepare your defense and should consider professional representation.